 Petal – often brightly coloured to attract insects.

-Leaf – uses energy from sunlight to photosynthesize, creating oxygen and sugars for the plant to use for energy.
+Leaf – uses energy from sunlight for photosynthesis, creating oxygen and sugars for the plant to use for energy.

-Pollen – is a fine powdery substance which contains the male reproductive cells.
-It is produced by the anthers of seed bearing plants.
+Pollen is a fine powdery substance containing male reproductive cells.
+It is produced by the anthers of seed-bearing plants.

 Stem – a plant stem transports water and nutrients from the soil to the rest of the plant.
 The stem supports the leaves and flowers, allowing them to be raised above the ground to be in the light.